Western Digital WD Green SN3000 1TB M.2 SSD

 Q1T1

-This is a long term test to make full use of the memory capacity.
-You can see when a cache is full and the writing performance decreases.
+A long-term test was performed to fully utilize the storage.
+You can see from when a possible cache is full and write performance drops.
 A test file of 300 GB was written to the medium.
-After approx. 212 GB, the pSLC-Cache was full and the performance was throttled.
+After approx. 212 GB, the cache was full and performance was throttled.

-At least the test file could be read with an average write speed of 4395 MB/s and written with 649 MB/s.
+The test file could at least be read with an average read speed of 4,395 MB/s and written at 649 MB/s.

 ATTO Disk Benchmark

-Here, a 256 MB file is written several times to the Western Digital M.2 SSD.
+Here, a 256 MB file is written to the Western Digital NVMe M.2 SSD multiple times.
 The I/O block size varies (from 512 bytes to 64 megabytes).
-The larger the blocks, the faster they were written and read.
+The larger the blocks, the faster writing and reading usually becomes.

 ATTO Disk Benchmark TEST: Western Digital WD Green SN3000 1TB